ericbulloch/kwmd/README.md

 `ssh -p 2222 user@target.thm`

+## Hydra

+If I have found a username (for example bob) but do not know the password, I will run hydra using the rockyou.txt wordlist to see if I can find the password and log into the server.
+Using [the example found here](tools/hydra.md#ssh), I run the following command:

+`hydra -l bob -P /usr/share/wordlists/rockyou.txt 10.10.1.1 ssh`

 # SMB

 Server Message Block is commonly used in capture the flag events.
 It allows users to share files and printers across the network.
 Enumerating SMB and Samba folders are a gold mine but I forget the syntax and tools all the time.